CinderScript/AI_Rogues/README.md

  3. Generate the visual studio solution in Unity

 ## Set-up: Visual Studio TFS
 1. Open Visual Studio and using Team Services, connect to the Team Foundation Server.
 Select [Manage Connections] from the Team Explorer or the Team menu.
-Right click the project repository in the server (cinderscript.visualstudio.com) and select [clone]. *A new local repository should now be listed (PawnOfKings if the default name was kept).*
+Right click the project repository in the server (cinderscript.visualstudio.com) and select [clone]. *A new local repository should now be listed (AI_Rogues if the default name was kept).*

 2. Open Unity and select [File] -> [Open Project].
 Select the folder of the newly cloned repository and load in Unity.
 The project will import, and generate a Library and Temp folder.
 Select a scene from the Scene folder. *Unity may need to be restarted if terrain lighting looks incorrect.*